AbiodunAnalyst/Crime-Data-Warehouse-Project/README.md

 ### 🗄 Loaded
 The curated `Crime_df` table is then:

-- Exported to a clean CSV for archive and validation.
 - Loaded into **PostgreSQL** using `DBI` + `RPostgres` as a staging table:

 ---